 - Solder float test

-Why functional testing, specifically, vs. another type of PCB test?
+Why ask for functional testing instead of another type of PCB test?
 Functional PCB testing has some clear benefits, such as:

 - Saves money by removing the need to provide testing equipment to your electronics contract manufacturer (ECM)